BOARD POLICY - 9323

 - The Board need not allow the public to speak on any item that has already been considered by a committee composed exclusively of Board members at a public meeting where the public had the opportunity to address the committee on that item.
 However, if the Board determines that the item has been substantially changed since the committee heard the item, the Board shall provide an opportunity for the public to speak.
 (Government Code 54954.3)

-- A person wishing to be heard by the Board shall first be recognized by the president and shall then proceed to comment as briefly as the subject permits.
+- A person wishing to be heard by the Board shall first complete and turn in the Request to Address the Board form, pursuant to the instructions on the form, unless providing comments during a Public Hearing.
+The person will then be recognized by the president and shall then proceed to comment as briefly as the subject permits.

-In general, individual speakers will be allowed three minutes to address the Board on each agenda or nonagenda item, and the Board will limit the total time for public input on each item to 30 minutes.
+In general, individual speakers will be allowed three minutes to address the Board on each agenda item, and the Board will limit the total time for public input on each item to 30 minutes.
+Each individual speaker will be allowed a total of three minutes per meeting to address the Board on nonagenda items, within the subject matter jurisdiction of the Board, and the Board will limit the total time for public input on a nonagenda topic to 30 minutes.
 However, in exceptional circumstances when necessary to ensure full opportunity for public input, the Board president may, with Board consent, adjust the amount of time allowed for public input and/or the time allotted for each speaker.
 Any such adjustment shall be done equitably so as to allow a diversity of viewpoints.
 The president may also ask members of the public with the same viewpoint to select a few individuals to address the Board on behalf of that viewpoint.
+A speaker shall not yield to another person any portion of the time allotted to him/her to speak.

 In order to ensure that non-English speakers receive the same opportunity to directly address the Board, any member of the public who utilizes a translator shall be provided at least twice the allotted time to address the Board, unless simultaneous translation equipment is used to allow the Board to hear the translated public testimony simultaneously.
 (Government Code 54954.3)